ivanvorobei/SPStorkController/README.md

 Here I would like to offer you my other projects

 ### SPPermission
 Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions with the customizable visual effects.
 Beautiful dialog increases the chance of approval (which is important when we request notification).
 Simple control of this module saves you hours of development.
-You can start using [this project](https://github.com/IvanVorobei/SPPermission) with just two lines of code and easy customization!
+You can start using project with just two lines of code and easy customization!

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/fb53d20f152a3e76e053e6af529306611fb794f0/resources/request-permission - mockup_preview.gif" width="500">